 He also adds that this encouraged internal autonomy, as it was the case with the SAP deployment, where the teams took the lead without running every step past the head office:

 We were blown away, they took the initiative to do that themselves.

 This significantly accelerated action planning and ensured effective deployment.

 With their clients in Croatia, Peter also got very good feedback following the remote product testing.
 He stresses that the format of an information exchange webinar on Board has helped to increase client loyalty, because they felt involved in discussions and were able to share information with their peers.
 This has led to the emergence of a small local community, which is now helping Lesaffre develop its products with its feedback.

 On an international level, in addition to a significantly reduced carbon footprint compared to when they traveled physically, communication has also become more effective between teams in different countries.
 Previously, during face-to-face meetings, few participants expressed themselves for fear of the language barrier.
 Now, Peter finds that they’re not afraid to ask more questions, because the tool encourages “the ability to express themselves in writing much more easily”.

 Finally, using Klaxoon in different meeting formats and team rituals has become widespread.
 This is mainly thanks to the use of MeetingBoard, available directly in the laboratories for face-to-face meetings.
-This giant mobile touch screen features all the Workshop Platform activities, in the Cloud and locally.
+This giant mobile touch screen features all the activities of Klaxoon"s visual platform, in the Cloud and locally.
 This way, Peter and the Lesaffre teams can easily transform any space into a meeting room, that other participants can obviously join remotely.